AriFordsham/GHCWiki/internships.md

 [ Microsoft Research Cambridge](http://research.microsoft.com/aboutmsr/labs/cambridge/) now runs a year-round [ internship programme](http://research.microsoft.com/aboutmsr/jobs/internships/).
 You can apply for an internship slot in any area covered by the lab, but Simon and I are of course keen to attract strong applications from people interested in functional programming, Haskell, and GHC.

+The next available slots will be for Summer 2008 or thereabouts.

 ## What is an internship?